terramate-io/terramate-docs/cli/automation/bitbucket-pipelines/index.md

 - [Deployment Workflow Blueprints](./deployment-workflow.md)
 - [Drift Check Workflow Blueprints](./drift-check-workflow.md)

 The pipelines in these examples rely on a few Shell scripts to run different parts of the workflow.
 All these scripts are created inside a folder called `bitbucket-scripts`.
-The following sections describe how each of these scripts work.
+The following sections describe how each of these scripts works.

 ## Installing the necessary packages

 The workflows in these examples use the `google/cloud-sdk` docker image based on a minimal image and include the `gcloud` packages.

-In addition to installing Terraform and Terramate, you need other packages for the workflows to work.
-The installation is done using `asdf` which requires another file called `.tool-versions`.
+With Terraform and Terramate already installed, you still need additional packages for the workflows to function.
+Use `asdf` for installation, which depends on the `.tool-versions` file.

 Create the following at `bitbucket-scripts/install.sh`
 ```bash